Andersson007/certification/README.md

     - If your collection ignores some errors by using `ignore-*.txt` files, make sure there are entries of [allowed types](https://ansible.readthedocs.io/projects/lint/rules/sanity/) only.

 2\.
-Keep a list of `ansible-core` versions in the `Sanity` job of the workflow updated when new versions of `ansible-core` come out:
+Keep a list of `ansible-core` versions in the `Sanity` job of the workflow updated when new versions of `ansible-core` are released:

   - Subscribe to the [news-for-maintainers](https://forum.ansible.com/tag/news-for-maintainers) tag on the Ansible Forum by clicking the bell button in the upper-right corner to get notified about new `ansible-core` versions available for testing.
   - Check out the [ansible-core support matrix](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix) periodically to remove EOL versions of `ansible-core` from your workflow's test matrix that your collection does not support.